RoboCup-SPL/GameController/TCM.md

-# RoboCup SPL TeamCommunicationMonitor
+# RoboCup HSL TeamCommunicationMonitor

-The TeamCommunicationMonitor (TCM) is a tool for visualizing the data communicated between robots during SPL games.
+The TeamCommunicationMonitor (TCM) is a tool for visualizing the data communicated between robots during HSL games.

 It serves two main purposes: